Welcome to my SurveyJunkies Review.

 Looking at SurveyJunkies’ About Page, I quickly noticed what's going on here.
 They made some references to something called Tap2Earn (screenshot below).

 This is a dead giveaway that SurveyJunkies is a scam because Tap2Earn has already been exposed as a scam!
-In fact, Tap2Earn is one of several dozen scams that belong to an entire network of schemes including sites like Click4Kash, Money Genie, Buxify, and PaidNova just to name a few.
+In fact, Tap2Earn is one of several dozen scams that belong to an entire network of schemes including sites like Click4Kash, Money Genie, Buxify, PaidNova and CashInfluence just to name a few.

 But not all of these scams have names as creative as Buxify.
 There's even one called Use2Earn. 😀